World-Class Eyecare and Cataract Surgery Closer to Home

 7. What type of implant am I going to get?
 Different lens implants can be used during cataract surgery with different materials, quality and ability to reduce your need for glasses.
 Ask your referring provider about his/her surgeon choice of implants.
 Our center was the first in the greater Boston area to offer the new diffractive and extended-focus implants.
-With those implants you can see clearly at distance, close and intermediate like your phone and computer screen without the need for glasses.
+With those implants you can see clearly at distance, close and intermediate like your phone and computer screen with little or no dependence on glasses.

 8. Will my need to wear glasses be reduced?
 Cataract surgery is a wonderful opportunity to limit or eliminate your need for glasses.
 As the surgeon removes the cataract, there is an opportunity to replace the cloudy lens with a special high-tech implant able to achieve this goal.
 Ask your referring provider about his/her surgeon of choice ability to achieve those goals.
 Our center has many happy and glasses free patients.